NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The main downside is a small delay from the splitting Nix process, and then delay between the stabilization steps.
+The main downside is a delay from the splitting Nix process, and then a delay between the stabilization steps.

 The fact that [RFC 134] is already mostly implemented, and in code review, is hopefully reason enough to believe it shouldn't take much longer.
 That maximum delay waiting for that to complete should be dwarfed by duration of time we've spent "in limbo" without a clear plan to move forward.